TritonDataCenter/rfd/rfd/0145/README.md

 The ['buildymcbuildface'](https://github.com/joyent/buildymcbuildface)
-prototype showed that it is possible to create images directly on the build machine, so the work covered by this RFC will extend that prototype.
+prototype showed that it is possible to create images directly on the build machine, so the work covered by this RFD extends that prototype, and introduces `buildimage`.

 Each component includes the metadata required to build it or its dependencies (eg. software agents) Agent builds can either be downloaded in the style of